meteor/galaxy-docs/content/dns.md

 <h2 id="hosting-root-domain">Hosting on a root domain (advanced)</h2>

 In general, hosting your app directly on a root domain is not recommended (see [yes-www](http://www.yes-www.org/why-use-www/)).
-If you must do so, it's possible by using an ALIAS (also called an ANAME) record.
+If you must do so, it's possible by using an ALIAS (also called an ANAME record).

 First, you'll need to either deploy your app to the root domain (e.g `myapp.com`) or add the root domain as an [additional domain for your app](custom-domains.html#add-domain).
 Next, you will need to add an ALIAS record to your DNS provider that points your root domain to `galaxy-ingress.meteor.com`.